0

 Ref.
 9817, Elgin 27 jewel “O” and Lord Elgin 30 jewel “B”, 10k rolled gold bezel, stainless steel back

 Notes: 33 mm diameter case, with a 10k rolled gold bezel and stainless steel back, made by Star Watch Case Co. of Michigan.
 Ref.
 9817 is one of the few “crossover” cases that was used on both the Elgin 27 and Lord Elgin 30 jewel watches.
 Ref.
 9817.1 is one of the most stunning 27 jewel Elgins, and was marketed as the “Thin-Thin O” and “American Made D.” Ref.
 9817.2 is noteworthy for its “pie pan”-inspired dial design.
 The rarest of these watches is ref.
-9817.1, the Elgin 27 jewel.
-The Lord Elgin 30 jewel versions appear with some regularity, particularly ref.
+9817.1, the Elgin 27 jewel — it originally cost more than the 30 jewel Lord Elgins which used the same “9817” case, a surprising fact.
+The Lord Elgin 30 jewel versions appear to have been strong sellers, particularly ref.
 9817.2 and 9817.3.
+See our YouTube videos (video 1 and video 2) discussing these watches.

 ✧⋄⋆⋅⋆⋄✧